 After collecting the leads comes monetizing them… here is where most marketers suck.
 And I mean they really don’t get this process.

-Why? you would ask… because email marketing is not a collecting leads competition, but a money-making process, and making money includes selling.
+Because email marketing is not a collecting leads competition, but a money-making process, and making money includes selling.
 You have to sell products to your leads… and they have to realize they are in to buy.

 People who talk about how they would unsubscribe right away from your list if you send them too many promotional emails are exactly the ones you don’t need on your list… let them unsubscribe right away.
 You are not running a school here, or a comedy club, but a business… a business includes sales.